 POSTED BY June 19, 2018 COMMENTS (36)ON

 This means that their account should always have that much surplus.
-However the way monthly average balance is calculated is different and very simple.
+However, the way the monthly average balance is calculated is different and very simple.

 MAB = (Total of all the EOD closing balance)/(number of days in a month)